 Completing an online order.
 Filling out another registration form.
 These are just some of the online tasks we’re happy to have Autofill complete the information for us.
-Recently however, web developer Viljami Kuosmanen discovered a vulnerability that can expose your stored data to a malicious person via phishing.
+Why should you disable Autofill on your browsers?
+Recently web developer Viljami Kuosmanen discovered a vulnerability that can expose your stored data to a malicious person via phishing.
 In this attack, a phishing email would be sent asking the target to complete a form on a web page.
 Once the target fills out one of the (visible) fields, the browser then auto populates multiple invisible fields on the page (drawing from the stored Autofill data).

 Above is an example of the hack in action, and you can also test it out yourself on a test page Kuosmanen setup.
 With this it’s possible to give an attacker access to your address, credit card information, and other sensitive data.
 According to Forbes password keeper Last Pass is also susceptible to this vulnerability, which could cause you to give up your passwords unknowingly.

 Prevention against the attack

 One of the most reliable is turning Autofill off on your browser.
 It is easy to do, and if you’re using Chrome you can just follow these steps: